lazard9/react-ldproject/README.md

 Welcome to **LDProject**, a curated collection of React-based components, pages, and mini-projects.
 This app serves both as a sandbox for learning and a showcase of practical React skills.

+This project is built upon nearly 10 years of backend and frontend experience, primarily custom development in WordPress, with additional exposure to NextJS, NuxtJS, and some Django.

 The **home page** features a responsive layout with sliders and sections, while other routes contain fully functional interactive projects, including CRUD operations, games, and state-based UI behavior.

 Rather than using a CSS framework, this project includes a **custom-built responsive grid system**, created for learning purposes and maximum flexibility.